h1toru/filterlist/DNS.md

 - Quad9 unfiltered server (`9.9.9.10`) doesn't support DNSSEC which is a big downside for better security.
 - RethinkDNS DoH (`sky.rethinkdns.com`) doesn't have static IP, so the IPs may change anytime.
 The Plain DNS is only for DoT (`max.rethinkdns.com`).
   > See: serverless-dns/serverless-dns#84
-- dnswarden and RethinkDNS often have connection lost.
+- dnswarden and RethinkDNS often have connection lost on Android's built-in Private DNS.
 - Based on my personal experiences, DNS-over-HTTPS/3 are way faster than DoT in term of speed.

 ---